johnjohncom/webinar-2021sep-codeql2/README.md

 1. Install the Visual Studio Code IDE.
 1. Download and install the [CodeQL extension for Visual Studio Code](https://help.semmle.com/codeql/codeql-for-vscode.html).
 Full setup instructions are [here](https://help.semmle.com/codeql/codeql-for-vscode/procedures/setting-up.html).
-1. Clone this repository locally.
+1. Clone this repository locally by running `git clone --recursive https://github.com/advanced-security/codeql-workshop-2021-learning-journey`.
-   - **Important**: Don't forget to `git clone --recursive` or `git submodule update --init --remote`.
-This is because the CodeQL standard query libraries are contained as a submodule on this repository.
+   - **Important**: The repository needs to be cloned recursively because the CodeQL standard query libraries are contained as a submodule on this repository.
+Don't worry if you forgot to do so initially - you can fetch the submodules after cloning the repository by running `git submodule update --init --remote`.
 1. Open the workspace: File > Open Workspace > Browse to `codeql-workshop-2021-learning-journey/codeql-workshop-2021-learning-journey.code-workspace`.
 1. In order to write queries, we will first need to import a database representing the vulnerable codebase.
 To do so:
     - Click the **CodeQL** icon in the left sidebar.